petrus-lt/dhcpd-leasesd/readme.md

 -t Prepend an HTTP 200 header to the HTML output.
 Needed when used with tcpserver.

--b Path to dhcps.leases.
+-b Path to dhcpd.leases.
 Default: /var/db/dhcpd.leases

 -c Path to dhcpd.conf.
 Default: /etc/dhcpd.conf